 When divergence becomes a compliance problem

 Organisations processing personal data in both the UK and EU must now apply different legal tests to the same processing activities.
-This is especially acute for UK companies selling into the EU single market, EU-headquartered groups with UK operations or subsidiaries, and any entity undertaking corporate restructuring post-Brexit where processing has not yet been formally re-architected along jurisdictional lines.
-The divergence also bites during M&A where the target has dual-jurisdiction data flows, or where privacy programme teams have maintained a single global compliance framework in the hope that a single set of controls satisfies both regimes.
-It does not.
-An organisation might legitimately process employee data under the recognised legitimate interest basis in the UK but must fall back on a different Article 6 basis for equivalent EU processing.
-A fintech might operate ADM for creditworthiness assessment in the UK under permission-based rules but faces the EU GDPR’s sterner restrictions.
-These misalignments are not edge cases.
-They affect mainstream operations for any business with a material EU market or EU workforce.
+The position is sharpest for a UK company selling into the EU single market, an EU-headquartered group with UK operations or subsidiaries, and any business whose post-Brexit restructuring left its processing unseparated by jurisdiction.
+It arises again on an M&A transaction where the target has dual-jurisdiction data flows, and wherever a privacy team has kept a single global compliance framework.
+One set of controls does not satisfy both regimes.
+An organisation may process employee data under the recognised legitimate interest basis in the UK but must fall back on a different Article 6 basis for equivalent EU processing.
+A fintech may operate ADM for creditworthiness assessment in the UK under permission-based rules but must meet the stricter EU GDPR conditions for an EU data subject.
+This affects mainstream operations at any business with a material EU market or EU workforce.

 Why divergence matters now

-The most common failure is assuming that UK adequacy means the rules are the same.
-They are not.
-Adequacy means the EU considers the UK’s overall protective framework sufficiently equivalent to allow free data flows.
-It does not mean that every UK legal rule mirrors its EU counterpart.
-Organisations applying UK-only standards to EU personal data processing are exposed.
-A second failure is conflating the UK regime with exemption from compliance.
-The DUAA did not deregulate data protection.
-It created permission-based pathways where the EU retains prohibition.
-Permission means the processing is lawful if conditions are met.
-It does not mean there are no conditions.
+UK adequacy does not mean the rules are the same.
+Adequacy means the EU considers the UK’s overall protective framework sufficiently equivalent to allow free data flows, not that every UK legal rule mirrors its EU counterpart.
+An organisation applying UK-only standards to its processing of EU personal data is exposed.
+Nor did the DUAA 2025 deregulate data protection: where the EU retains a prohibition, the UK now permits the processing if stated conditions are met.
+Permission is not the absence of conditions.

-A third failure is poor record-keeping around which jurisdiction applies to which processing.
-Many organisations maintain unified records of processing activity without jurisdictional tags.
-This makes it impossible to apply the right legal test.
-An RPA tool that processes employment data for UK and EU payroll cannot use a single LIA that relies on UK recognised legitimate interests.
+Records of processing activities must show which jurisdiction governs each activity.
+Without a jurisdictional tag on the entry, a controller cannot identify the legal test that applies to it.
+A controller processing employment data for UK and EU payroll cannot rely on a single LIA built on UK recognised legitimate interests.
 The LIA must be split by jurisdiction, with EU personal data assessed against EU balancing standards and UK data assessed against either the traditional balancing test or the recognised legitimate interests basis.

 What dual compliance looks like in practice

-Bratby Law’s approach to multi-jurisdiction compliance begins with a clear map of processing activities by jurisdiction.
-For each processing operation, we identify the legal basis (or bases) available in each jurisdiction and flag where the UK and EU standards diverge.
-We then build compliance frameworks that satisfy both regimes without unnecessary duplication.
-This might mean two separate LIAs for a single processing activity if the UK DUAA recognised legitimate interests basis cannot be used for EU data.
-It might mean a single control architecture for ADM that implements both the UK safeguard framework and the EU’s stricter consent-plus-consent or contractual-necessity rules.
-The goal is justified duplication where necessary and ruthless elimination of wasteful documentation.
+Dual compliance starts with a map of processing activities by jurisdiction.
+For each operation the organisation identifies the lawful basis or bases available in each jurisdiction and records where the UK and EU standards diverge, then builds controls that satisfy both regimes without duplicating documentation for its own sake.
+That may mean two separate LIAs for one processing activity, where the recognised legitimate interests basis introduced by the DUAA 2025 cannot be used for EU personal data.
+It may mean a single set of ADM controls that implements both the UK safeguards and the stricter EU consent or contractual-necessity conditions.

-For corporate structures, we advise on whether processing should be architecturally separated by jurisdiction (UK controller handling UK data, EU controller handling EU data), combined under a single controller with dual-regime compliance matrices, or handled through a data processor model where responsibility is formally allocated.
-Each structure carries different compliance costs and operational friction.
-We help clients choose the structure that minimises both.
-For international transfers, we map the transfer mechanism (adequacy decision, contractual safeguards, binding corporate rules) against both the UK “not materially lower” test and the EU “essentially equivalent” standard.
-A transfer that relies on EU adequacy but not UK adequacy creates exposure if the organisation later needs to justify the transfer under UK law.
+A group can separate processing by jurisdiction, with a UK controller for UK personal data and an EU controller for EU personal data; hold it under a single controller operating dual-regime compliance matrices; or use a processor model with responsibility allocated by contract.
+Each carries different compliance costs and operational friction.
+On international transfers, the mechanism (adequacy decision, contractual safeguards, binding corporate rules) must be tested against both the UK “not materially lower” test and the EU “essentially equivalent” standard.
+A transfer that relies on EU adequacy without a UK equivalent leaves the organisation exposed where it later has to justify the same transfer under UK law.

-We also advise on practical compliance tools.
-Unified RPA processing may require dual coding to separate UK and EU processing.
+A single record of processing activities may need dual coding to separate UK and EU processing.
 Consent management platforms must distinguish between UK and EU data subjects and apply jurisdiction-specific consent requirements.
 Privacy impact assessments should include a jurisdictional matrix identifying where standards diverge and how risks are mitigated.
 Incident response procedures should account for different notification and investigation timelines between the UK and EU.

 When to instruct specialist divergence advice

-Internal compliance teams typically manage day-to-day compliance under a single regime without difficulty.
-Specialist divergence advice is most valuable in five circumstances.
-First, where DUAA 2025 implementation is underway and the organisation operates across both jurisdictions.
-Second, where corporate restructuring post-Brexit has created dual-jurisdiction processing without formal legal separation.
-Third, where an adequacy risk assessment is needed (for instance, ahead of a financing round or M&A) and the lender or acquirer has asked about divergence.
-Fourth, where international transfer mechanisms are under review and the organisation needs to satisfy both UK and EU standards simultaneously.
-Fifth, where transaction structure is being negotiated and divergence affects deal shape or representations.
+Internal compliance teams manage day-to-day compliance under a single regime without difficulty.
+Specialist advice earns its cost where DUAA 2025 implementation is under way at an organisation operating in both jurisdictions; where post-Brexit restructuring has created dual-jurisdiction processing without formal legal separation; where a lender or acquirer has asked about divergence ahead of a financing round or an M&A transaction and an adequacy risk assessment is needed; where international transfer mechanisms are under review against both the UK and EU standards; and where divergence affects deal shape or the representations being negotiated.

 Frequently asked questions about UK/EU data protection divergence